 Those who think a loving God would have only made a world were human evil was impossible are simply saying that a loving God would be the supreme dictator: preventing us from hurting each other.

 Or they are saying that God should have arranged the world so that all our decisions generated good consequences.
 However, logically, this means that we would have no decision to make.
 Every decision would be equally good.

 Actually, Muslims believe that people are free to act, but every result is determined by God alone.
 In other words, they believe that our actions do not have consequences as such.
 It is always God that decide.

 On the contrary, Christ attributes bad results to human choices.
-In his parable of the "seeds and the weed," the servants (us) of their master (God), asks in Mat 13:27 why "good seed" (a good source) has resulted in "weeds" (that which is false).
-The master (God) answers in Mat 13:28, that "hating humanity" or "a hateful person", obscured in translation as "an enemy" has done this."
+In his parable of the "seeds and the weed," the servants (us) of their master (God), asks in Matthew 13:27 why "good seed" (a good source) has resulted in "weeds" (that which is false).
+The master (God) answers in Matthew 13:28, that "hating humanity" or "a hateful person", obscured in translation as "an enemy" has done this."

 When Christ cast out evil ("worthless") demons, he was able to free people of their bad habits and crazy impulse, but he still made it clear that they had choices.
-Even if we get rid of our demons, they will return unless we aim our minds toward another purpose (Mat 12:44).
+Even if we get rid of our demons, they will return unless we aim our minds toward another purpose (Matthew 12:44).
 We let our bad impulses destroy our lives if we surrender to them, allowing the strength of our will to be bound by them.
-Our choice is between fighting against these forces and being bound by them (Mar 3:27).
+Our choice is between fighting against these forces and being bound by them (Mark 3:27).